Iberian Pyrite Belt: Small structures

-The Sao Domingos Mine and Ríotinto mines accounted for one of the bases of the economy in the area.
+The São Domingos Mine and Riotinto mines accounted for one of the bases of the economy in the area.
 While in the Middle Ages there was a decline in the mining industry, in the Industrial Revolution it intensified again, especially from the late nineteenth century when dozens of mines operated, primarily producing pyrite.
 Removal of sulfur remained significant until the 1950s because of its application in the chemical industry (production of sulfuric acid).
 At present, this mining area is in decline.
 The economic viability depends on the extraction of copper, zinc, lead and, in some cases, precious metals like gold and silver.
 The São Domingos Mine is now a deserted open-pit pyrite mine in Alentejo, Portugal.